SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

     ...
 ```

 Of course, our test failed again...
-The `JavaCheckVerifier` reported that lines 5, 7 and 11 are raising unexpected issues, as visible in the stack-trace above.
+The `CheckVerifier` reported that lines 5, 7 and 11 are raising unexpected issues, as visible in the stack-trace above.
 By looking back at our test file, it's easy to figure out that raising an issue line 5 is wrong because the return type of the method is `void`, line 7 is wrong because `Object` is not the same as `int`, and line 11 is also wrong because of the variable *arity* of the method.
 Raising these issues is however correct accordingly to our implementation, as we didn't check for the types of the parameter and return type.
 To handle type, however, we will need to rely on more that what we can achieve using only knowledge of the syntax tree.
 This time, we will need to use the semantic API!

 >
 > :question: **IssuableSubscriptionVisitor and BaseTreeVisitor**